hep-mirrors/sherpa/Manual/source/manual/examples/s-channel-single-top-production.rst

 Things to notice:

-* By excluding the bottom quark from the initial-state at Born level using :option:`PARTICLE_CONTAINER`, and by setting :option:`Max_N_TChannels: 0`, only s-channel diagrams are used for the calculation
+* By excluding the bottom quark from the initial-state at Born level using :option:`PARTICLE_CONTAINERS`, and by setting :option:`Max_N_TChannels: 0`, only s-channel diagrams are used for the calculation